danredmond/c_basic/README.md

 An implementation of an interpreter for a subset of Darthmouth-BASIC language

-* BASIC = Beginners All-Purpose Symoblic Instruction Code
+* BASIC = Beginners All-Purpose Symbolic Instruction Code
 * Written in C with some C++ I/O and classes

 ## Installation